 Part of tarot’s power comes from projection.
 That is not a flaw.
 Projection is one of the primary ways the unconscious becomes visible.
 A querent does not react neutrally to every card.
 They react intensely to some, defensively to others, and dismissively to the ones that strike too close to a hidden nerve.
 The reaction is often as meaningful as the textbook meaning.

 A grounded reading therefore pays attention to both the symbolic system and the reader’s response to it.
 A spread about a relationship that produces The Lovers, Justice, and the Five of Wands may be telling a clean story about attraction, terms, and friction.
 But if the querent only wants to discuss attraction, the missing attention becomes part of the reading.
 Tarot can expose not only what is present, but what is being selectively ignored.
+The pattern of attention is as revealing as the pattern of the cards.

 How To Use The Mirror Well